 (4) list other desired future condition options considered, if any, and the reasons why those options were not adopted; and

 (5) discuss reasons why recommendations made by advisory committees and relevant public comments received by the districts were or were not incorporated into the desired future conditions.

 ES Comments on Proposed DFCs:

 Environmental Stewardship provided comments to Lost Pines Groundwater Conservation District (both oral and written) on May 20, 2017.
-As required by the Texas Water Code, these comments are to be considered and responded to as described above according to the Texas Water Code.
+As required by the Texas Water Code, these comments are to be considered and responded to in an explanatory report.